 Specialised neonatal nursing requires specific knowledge and skills.
 All new nurses and midwives should undertake an induction programme which relates specifically to the care of the neonate and their family within a neonatal service.
-All nurses involved in direct clinical care of the neonate should have undertaken a Newborn Life Support course, appropriate to their role, as recommended by the Resuscitation Council UK.
+All nurses attending deliveries and/or involved in direct clinical care of the neonate should have undertaken a Newborn Life Support course appropriate to their role as recommended by the Resuscitation Council UK (22) and receive regular training updates.